telophasehq/tangent/README.md

 ### [Read the docs →](https://docs.telophasehq.com)

 ## What is Tangent?
-Tangent is a WebAssembly-powered log pipeline and toolkit for developers.
-It ships as a single executable, `tangent`.
+Tangent is a WebAssembly‑powered stream processor & toolkit that treats **User‑Defined Functions** (“plugins”) as first‑class citizens.

-It ingests data from sources, runs transformations inside WASM plugins written in Go or Python, and ships to any sink.

-Unlike typical ETL or log shippers, Tangent makes it easy to transform data using WASM.
-Each transform runs in a lightweight sandbox with near-native speed and full language flexibility — no DSLs, no vendor-locked runtimes.
+Plugins run in a lightweight sandbox (WASM) with near-native speed and full language flexibility — no DSLs, no vendor-locked runtimes.
+Plugins are designed to be shareable, so transforming data from vendors to common schemas (e.g. guardduty findings -> OCSF) can be written once and shared with the community.

 Tangent ships with everything you need to develop, test, and benchmark your own transforms:
 * `tangent plugin scaffold` – generate a plugin boilerplate in Go or Python